matteoferla/Fragmenstein/fragmenstein/external/enamine_realDB_search/readme.txt

 There is an API in https://github.com/xchem/enamine-real-search.

-Instead I have implemented my highly inefficient brute force search
+Instead I have implemented my highly inefficient brute force search to be able to perform